 Rebekah Crisanta de Ybarra (enrolled Maya-Lenca, El Salvador, b.
 Tomah, WI) is an Indigenous-Salvadoran-Norwegian-American interdisciplinary contemporary artist, musician, and culture bearer whose work is rooted in Indigenous Futurisms and seeks to shift consciousness around immigration, borders, exodus and interconnectedness of Indigenous Peoples of the Americas.
 Her antidisciplinary social practice (music, visual art, theatre, dance) places emphasis on Latinx/Indigenous folk art methods, experimental performance storytelling, and Liberation Theology pulling across disciplines of archaeology, ethnoastronomy, and public art.
 She writes and performs bilingual music under the pseudonym Lady Xøk, recording with Electric Machete Studios, a Twin Cities Latinx Art and Music production house.
-The recurring themes in her bodies of work across disciplines are star knowledge, animal stories, migrations, petroglyphs, environmental survival, apocalypse, resistance, freedom of the soul, and women.
+The recurring themes in her bodies of work across disciplines are star knowledge, animal stories, migrations, petroglyphs, climate resilience, apocalypse, resistance, freedom of the soul, and women.

 Rebekah has exhibited, performed, and curated throughout Minnesota, collaborating with many arts organizations including the Minnesota Museum of American Art where she was the inaugural artist in residence, MN Orchestra, Cedar Cultural Center, Watermark Art Center and Miikanan Gallery, New Native Theatre, Our Space Is Spoken For —Twin Cities Media Alliance, Penumbra Theatre's My America Project, Pillsbury House, Uprising Arts, Forecast Public Art, The Ordway Center for Performing Arts, Paramount Center for the Arts, Public Functionary, All My Relations Arts, United Theological Seminary, Intermedia Arts, and many others.
 She has been the recipient of several fellowships and awards.